hsl1230/tweets-reader/README.md

 # tweets-reader
-  Scrawling tweets of specified topics to separated files
+  Scrawling tweets of specified topics to separated files, for more details please see [HELP.md](./HELP.md)

 ## Prerequisites
   git 2.6 or above is installed